paulinho-16/MEIC-FSI/LOGBOOK8.md

 - Login as the Alice user, entering the string `alice; -- ` in the username field.
 - Go to the Edit Profile page and enter the string `alice', salary='x` in the nickname field, where x is the value to update the salary.
-- For example, inserting 500000000 in the place of x we manage to update Alice's salary to 500000000.
+- For example, by inserting 500000000 in the place of x we manage to update Alice's salary to 500000000.

 ![Task 3.1 screenshot](images/Lab4Task3Step1.png)